Back to learn

 How can AI help if you have Parkinson’s?

-There are several apps in our Tech Guide catalogue that leverage AI in their services, which you can look at here.
+There are several apps in our Tech Guide catalogue that leverage AI in their services.
+Some examples include:

-Whispp is another app (found here) which uses AI in a very different way by using the technology to convert whispered or vocal cord-impaired speech into a clearer, natural-sounding voice during phone calls.
+• Whispp: An app that uses AI to convert whispered or vocal cord-impaired speech into a clearer, natural-sounding voice during phone calls.

-That being said, we would never recommend taking any medical advice from AI without doing more in-depth research and consulting your doctor or healthcare provider beforehand.
+That being said, we don’t recommend taking any medical advice from AI without checking with more-reliable sources, and, ideally, consulting your doctor or healthcare provider.
 LLMs take their knowledge from a variety of online sources, and that information can too often be outdated, conflicting or outright wrong.

-AI also has its uses in medical research.
-In fact, the technology has been used to diagnose Parkinson’s and identify drivers of the condition in recent years – including in Parkinson’s UK’s own Brain Bank.
+Complex computer systems have long been used in medical research.
+Machine-learning systems can identify cancers in medical scan images as well as doctors.
+The technology has also been used to diagnose Parkinson’s and identify drivers of the condition in recent years – including in Parkinson’s UK’s own Brain Bank.

-In 2022, a team made up of the Parkinson’s UK Brain Bank at Imperial College London, NHS England, Parkinson’s UK, and AI specialists Polygeist set out to investigate if AI could be used to improve the speed and accuracy of Parkinson’s diagnoses.
-They found that, of 300 with a Parkinson’s diagnosis and 50 without, the AI model was able to diagnose Parkinson’s with greater than 93% accuracy in just four minutes.
-Learn more about that research hereopens in new tab.
+In 2022, a team from the Parkinson’s UK Brain Bank at Imperial College London, NHS England, Parkinson’s UK, and AI specialists Polygeist set out to investigate if AI could be used to improve the speed and accuracy of Parkinson’s diagnoses.
+They found that, of 300 people with a Parkinson’s diagnosis and 50 without, the AI model was able to diagnose Parkinson’s with greater than 93% accuracy in just 4 minutes.
+Learn more about that research hereopens in new tab

-A year later, research published in Nature Machine Intelligence demonstrated AI’s ability to identify which of the four altered pathways in the body was the key driver of a person’s Parkinson’s with 95% accuracy.
+A year later, research published in Nature Machine Intelligence showed that an AI system could identify which of the four altered pathways in the body was the key driver of a person’s Parkinson’s with 95% accuracy.
 This is information that could be used to subtype Parkinson’s in the future in order to develop more personalised treatments.
 You can learn more about that study hereopens in new tab.

 More recently, researchers at University College London have developed a new blood test which they say is 100% accurate in identifying Parkinson’s.
 The team reached this conclusion by using AI to analyse more than 1000 different proteins in blood samples and identifying the subtle changes in eight proteins consistently found in those with Parkinson’s.
 You can find more information about that research hereopens in new tab.